pixeldoc2000/Marlin/README.md

 ![Step2](/step3_download.png)

+## Using the Firmware

+Before installing the firmware take note of the following points:

+  1.)
+The ABL versions of this firmware use the probe as the z-endstop.
+I prefer this method over using a dedicated z-endstop switch.
+  2.)
+The ABL versions of this firmware are programmed to apply any z babysteps to the z-offset.
+This means that if you save your babysteps the nozzle will alwasy start in the right place for each print regardless of what you do to your bed provided that you don't mess with the position of the BL touch between prints (e.g. take apart the hotend).

-Once you have downloaded the firmware file just copy the it onto your SD card in the motherboard (not TFT) and reboot.
+To install: once you have downloaded the firmware file just copy the it onto your SD card in the motherboard (not TFT) and reboot.
 Once it is done you should have a FIRMWARE.CUR file on the SD.
 That means it worked.

+I recommend performing a home on all axes directly after installing the firmware and using your finger to trigger the probe on the way down for the z home.
+This will confirm that the probe is working fine and prevent the nozzle from crashing into the bed if it is not.

 ### Want to help?